Billaferd/QuantumNexus/Mission Card Creation Guidelines.md

 - 4 Magic Points - Unleash a cataclysmic magical storm, dealing damage to all opposing units and assets on the battlefield.

 ### Psionics Challenges

 - 1 Psionics Point - Control the thoughts of an opponent's unit, causing it to attack its own allies for one turn.
 - 2 Psionics Points - Foresee your opponent's moves and draw two additional cards this turn.
 - 3 Psionics Points - Dominate your opponent's mind, forcing them to discard their entire hand.
 - 4 Psionics Points - Create a psychic barrier that renders your units immune to all forms of attack for one turn.

 ### Divinity Challenges

 - 1 Divinity Point - Receive a divine blessing that doubles the strength of one of your units for a turn."
-- 2 Divinity Points - Invoke a celestial intervention that revives one of your defeated units with full health.
+- 2 Divinity Points - Invoke a celestial intervention that revives one of your defeated units.
 - 3 Divinity Points - Lead a holy crusade, causing all non-mechanical enemy units to be pinned for the rest of the turn.
 - 4 Divinity Points - Ascend to divine status, granting you the power to remove all enemy assets from the battlefield and draw three extra cards.